More

 2. Navigate to Restrictions>Device Management.
 Select the EMM settings.
 Here, you can configure the Agent settings to block apps on Android devices.
 Disable the system status bar with the toggle button.

-android hide status bar
+how to hide status bar on android

 3. To disable notifications from apps, navigate to General Settings under Device Settings in the Restrictions tab.
 Disable the app notifications on the device to prevent the device from receiving notifications.